TEI Consortium procedures, customs and practices

 SIGs that wish to create documents that will eventually become TEI papers or working material should author these documents in TEI, preferably TEI Lite (P4 XML).

-The TEI reimburses individuals for reasonable expenses occurred on its behalf by prior arrangement.
+The TEI reimburses individuals for reasonable expenses occurred on its behalf by prior arrangement with a projected cap of $1,500 for members attending conferences outside their continent and $1,000 for members traveling within their continent.
+Reasonable expenses incurred above the projected caps will be evaluated for additional compensation on a case by case basis.
 The TEI reimburses members of the Board for travel to the Annual Board meeting (typically held immediately after the annual conference and members' meeting) and members of Council for travel to Council Meetings.
 It may also reimburse others travelling or incurring other expenses on TEI business by prior arrangement.

 In broad terms, its reimbursement policies are in keeping with those common practice in the U.S. University and Public Sector.
 Some more specific policies follow.
 Questions about these policies or concerning expenses not covered here should be directed to the Treasurer.
 While exceptions and clarifications are possible, these should normally be requested before the expense is incurred.